Skin cancer causes

 Bowen’s disease

-If you have had radiotherapy treatment for other conditions, you may develop skin cancer later in life.
-It is more likely to develop in the area that received the treatment
+If you have had radiotherapy treatment, you may develop skin cancer later in life.
+It is more likely to develop in the area that received the treatment.

 Lowered immunity

-People who have a weakened immune system (lowered immunity) have a higher risk of developing skin cancer.
-This includes people who:
+People who have a weakened immune system (immunosuppression ) have a higher risk of developing skin cancer.
+This includes people who have:

-• have some types of blood cancer, such as chronic lymphocytic leukaemia (CLL).
+• some types of blood cancer, such as chronic lymphocytic leukaemia (CLL).

 If you take drugs that suppress your immune system, the benefit of taking them usually outweighs the risk of developing skin cancer.
-But it is important that you see your GP regularly to check for early signs of skin cancer.
+But it is important that you check your skin regularly.
+Tell your GP if you have any skin changes.
+And protect your skin from the sun.

 Exposure to chemicals